GermanLopezFernandez/HelpMatch/README.md

   Web App project for "CodeTheCurve: Youth innovators hacking their way to surmount COVID-19 challenges" Hackaton in 2020
 </h3>

+## Goal :building_construction:
+There are people who want to help and then there are people who need help.
+This Wep App is a dedicated space for matching those who need help with those who want to help.

 ## Technologies :artificial_satellite:
 - [ReactJS](https://reactjs.org/)